 - The book version of Wicked ends with an absurdly bleak Downer Ending.
 In the musical?
 Oh Elphaba's still alive.
 And so is Fiyero.
 And they get to live happily ever after, albeit somewhere else.

-- In fiction: A key part of Hey Arnold!, "Eugene, Eugene" has Eugene horrified that the guy producing his school's musical has changed a perfectly good Happy Ending into a downer which is at odds with the play's message.
+- In fiction: A key part of Hey Arnold!, "Eugene, Eugene" has Eugene horrified that the guy producing his school's musical has changed a perfectly good Happy Ending into a downer (a result of his Creator Breakdown) which is at odds with the play's message.

 - In-story example: In Man of La Mancha, Cervantes declares his story finished after Don Quixote's defeat and humiliation by Dr. Carrasco.
 The Governor declares the ending unsatisfying, but Cervantes begs to "have a little more time" to continue the tale before he is sent off to the Inquisition.
 (And indeed, the ending the fictional Cervantes invents differs from what the real Cervantes wrote.)